 • Communication Information - your contact details and preferred method of contact (whether via letter, email, SMS or telephone),records of emails, telephone calls, letters, texts and webchat between you and Abound.

 • Transactional Information - a record of payments made to or received from Abound, details of loan management actions requested.

-• User profile – This includes the profile you create to identify yourself when you connect to our mobile applications.
+• User profile - This includes the profile you create to identify yourself when you connect to the Abound platform.
 It also includes other data about how you use those services.
-We gather this data from devices you use to connect to those services
+We gather this data from devices you use to connect to those services.

 • Contractual Information - details about the services and products we may arrange or set up for you

 • Documentary Data - details held in documents that are provided to us as part of any application or throughout your relationship with Abound.